JavOrraca/Unsupervised-ML/README.md

 ## Data

 The data used in this analysis reflects a historical snapshot of publicly available Sun Country Airlines data used for educational purposes.
-This repository will not cover the data cleanup phase.
-We'll begin with a data set that has been pre-processed and sanitized for the purpose of clustering in R.
+This repository will not cover the full data cleanup and sanitization phase.
+We'll start with a pre-processed data set ready for clustering via R.

 ## Running the code